Fairbury, Illinois: Founding

 In 1859, John Marsh bought 80 acre of land to the west of Patton's.
 He donated a section of his property to the town, and it was named Marsh Park.
 He named another part of his addition to the town Livingston Square.
 It was to be used for businesses and markets.
 He built the Arcade Block in another section, which were a series of brick buildings connected to each other.
-Inside this block were two saddle and harness stores, a gun and sporting goods store, a poultry house, a drug store, Fairbury Marble Works (they made tomb stones for the cemetery), and a bed spring factory.
-Many more businesses were located here later on.
 In 1866, the Livingston Hotel was built.
 It was renowned for being the only hotel in Illinois with running water.

-Marsh did not like the east side of Fairbury and developed his west side vigorously.
-His addition to the town caused it to split; the east side versus the west side.
-Each side wanted to have the better houses, the better buildings, the better parks, the better everything.
-No one really knows how this feud started, but the town was clearly divided.
-After that devastating fire, many of the people on the east side went to work in Marsh's west side because of all of the work opportunities over there.
+Marsh did not like the east side of Fairbury and developed his west side vigorously, creating a feud.
+After a devastating fire, many of the people on the east side went to work in Marsh's west side because of all of the work opportunities over there.
 A new railroad was being considered, and Marsh used his power to see that it passed through only the west side of Fairbury and not through the east.

-Patton sold his real estate in Fairbury years prior to this, and Wallace Amsbary was now the most prominent citizen in the east.
-When the railroad came to the west end of Fairbury, the tracks were laid.
-Marsh and his friends celebrated that Saturday evening.
-During the celebration, Amsbary and his friends built the railroad through the east side of Fairbury and then started it southbound towards Strawn.
-A train passed over the tracks the next day, and they stayed there.
-Amsbary celebrated his victory by building the Fairbury House, and advertised it as the "Poorest Hotel in Illinois."